timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_ListBox_SelectionMode.md

 #### Property Value
+<a href="T_Avalonia_Controls_SelectionMode">SelectionMode</a>

+## Remarks
-<a href="T_Avalonia_Controls_SelectionMode">SelectionMode</a>Note that the selection mode only applies to selections made via user interaction.
+Note that the selection mode only applies to selections made via user interaction.
 Multiple selections can be made programmatically regardless of the value of this property.

 ## See Also